djui/json-query/README.md

 # json-query

-A command-line tool (CLI) written in JS for Node.js that evaluates a given query on a given JSON string or the standard input.
+A commandline tool (CLI) written in JS for Node.js that evaluates a given query on a given JSON string or the standard input.

 The idea came from repetitive tasks on the shell to use *curl*/*wget* to retrieve JSON objects and evaluate them using a query.

-There is another implementation called [jsawk](http://github.com/micha/jsawk) that uses the *awk*, *SpiderMonkey*, and your temp directory.
+There is another implementation called [jsawk](http://github.com/micha/jsawk) that uses *awk*, *SpiderMonkey*, and your temp directory.

 Maybe a Node.js project will make its way out of this to consolidate *curl*/*wget* and the JSON query part to something similar to [hTTY](http://github.com/htty/htty) or [resty](http://github.com/micha/resty) (but purely Node.js, no ruby).